Supreme Court (Serbia): Principality of Serbia and Kingdom of Serbia

-The Constitution of 1869, the Constitution of 1888 and the Law on Judges of 1881 confirmed the judicial independence and the three-level court system.
-An amendment to the Law on the Court of Cassation of 1895 gave the Court of Cassation the power to interprets the law to the lower courts and to give legal opinions in certain cases.
+The 1869 Constitution, the 1888 Constitution and the 1881 Law on Judges confirmed the judicial independence and the three-level court system.
+An amendment to the 1895 Law on the Court of Cassation gave the Court of Cassation the power to interprets the law to the lower courts and to give legal opinions in certain cases.

-In 1901, a new Law on Judges was passed.
-This Law was very important for the development of the court system.
+The 1901 Law on Judges was very important for the development of the court system.
 The Court of Cassation became authorized to try a judge who was found to violate the law.

 Kingdom of Yugoslavia

 The first Constitution (Vidovdan Constitution) of the Kingdom of Yugoslavia was adopted in 1921.
 It enacted the unification of the judicial systems of the countries that formed the Kingdom.
-It authorized the creation of the singular Court of Cassation of the Kingdom with its seat in Zagreb and with the jurisdiction over the whole nation.
+It authorized the creation of the singular Court of Cassation with its seat in Zagreb and with the jurisdiction over the whole nation.
 This Court was never actually created.
-The five Cassation Courts continued to work in the Kingdom: the Court of Cassation in Belgrade, the Supreme Court in Sarajevo, the Chamber of Seven in Zagreb, the great Court in Podgorica, and the Department of Belgrade's Court of Cassation in Novi Sad.
-Each of these courts had jurisdiction over a specific part of the Kingdom.
+The five Cassation Courts continued to work in the Kingdom: the Court of Cassation (Касациони суд) in Belgrade and its department in Novi Sad, the Supreme Court in Sarajevo, the Chamber of Seven in Zagreb, and the Great Court in Podgorica.
+Each of these courts had jurisdiction over a specific part of the kingdom.